Skip to content

 • Per-room per-month equivalent = annual lift ÷ rooms ÷ 12.

-Background reading on hotel-technology ROI ranges: Hotel Tech Report industry trends.
+Background reading on hotel-technology ROI ranges.
 Use that as context for choosing your own assumed uplift; do not assume any specific number.
+Hotel Tech Report.

 Switching from Whistle (Cloudbeds Engagement) to Guestivo

-• Switching from Whistle without leaving Cloudbeds is a workflow change rather than a vendor change: Cloudbeds remains the PMS, Guestivo replaces the Engagement layer over the Cloudbeds API.
+• Switching from Whistle without leaving Cloudbeds is a workflow change: Cloudbeds remains the PMS and Guestivo replaces the Engagement layer.
+Confirm the Guestivo-to-Cloudbeds connection scope during the demo, since Guestivo's shipped PMS integration today is Apaleo.

 • Conversation history and check-in records are exportable through the Cloudbeds API; the Guestivo onboarding ingests this without manual reconciliation.